urbanspr1nter/book-notes/Conceptual-Blockbusting.md

   2. Convergent Thinking - Convergent thinking focuses on an answer such as calculating income tax.
 The opposite of this is divergent thinking, which is the process in generation of ideas, concepts approaches.
   3. Deduction-Induction - Deduction is to be able to draw conclusions from facts.
 Induction is the ability to generalize an approach.

+## Chapter 7 - Kinds of Blockbusters
+* Questioning almost anything is a way to get out of creative blocks
+* As children, we used to question almost everything.
+However, as we get older, those who are the receiving end of the questioning tend to grow tired of it.
+  * As a result, questioning everything is socialized out of us.
+* When forced under time constraint to think, we can actually come up with creative ideas.
+It is because we are fighitng under time and pressure to get something done, and are not scared of being judged.
+* It is good to have a questioning attitude.
+* The hard part about attaining a questioning attitude is the emotional block.
+You have to be open to being ignorant in front of others.
+This is hard as we don't want people to think less of us.
+* There are some cultures and professions where this constant questioning is valued though.
+This tends to be more in the area of academics, etc.
+* Working on the right problem.
+Sometimes, when having a mental block on a problem, the best way is to reframe the problem.
+See it in a different perspective.
+  * The trick is to try and dissect what are the smaller problems contained within that problem and find the common problem that prevents us from solving all the smaller ones.
+(Root cause)
+  * Make a "bug list" - things that bother you.
+They can be small problems.
+  * As it turns out, usually better to try and solve the small problems first than try to solve a really big problem in which you don't understand.
+* How to Solve It
+  * Understand the problem.
+What are the unknowns?
+What are the data?
+What is the condition?
+Is it possible to satisfy the condition?
+Can you determine the unknown?
+  * Have you seen this problem before?
+Or have you seen it in slightly different forms?
+LOOK AT THE UNKNOWN!
+Try to think of a familiar problem that has the same type of unknown!
+  * While carrying out the plan to solve the problem, have a method to check that each step is correct.
+  * Now can you actually check the solution to see if it is actually correct?
+* **List making** is a good way to try and solve problems.
+  * We are really good at making lists.
+* Using other people's ideas.
+  * It is OK to try to be inspired by the work of others.
+  * Common practice in other cultures to use the work of others, and try to improve upon.
+  * The product of this isn't necessarily a direct copy.
+It could lead to a breakthrough.
+* Crossing Disciplines
+  * Integrate other professions/areas outside of your own expertise.
+* Crossing Cultures
+  * Traveling, or trying to learn more about someone from a different culture in how they do things can really help with creativity.
+* Relaxing judgment.
+  * Don't let the ego and superego throw away ideas so early.
+  * They gatekeep.
+Better to allow all ideas to pass through and see if they work.
+* Maslow
+  * Believes in primary and secondary processes of creatitivity.
+  * Secondary thinking - Right-handed creatitivty.
+Involves lots of work and draws from breakthroughs from others.
+  * Primary thinking - Self-actualizing people.
+More awareness in the self.
+* Barron
+  * Creatitivty is unlocked through being a troubled person (essentially)
+* Let ideas sleep and incubate.
+There is such a concept of unconcious problem solving.